jussi-kalliokoski/audiolib.js/specs/effects.md

 EFFECT
 ------

 EFFECT is a class interface for a single-channel effect, that operates on a "single sample in, single sample out" basis.
 The EFFECT interface interacts with BUFFEREFFECT interface in such a manner that the usage as buffer-based multi-channel effects is automatically provided, and is not in the hands of the plugin developer to implement.

+This is, unless your effect is by nature multi-channel.
+You can give a hint of such behaviour by defining the ``` channelCount ``` of your effect's prototype to something other than 1.

 The EFFECT interface is specified as follows:

 ```

 class interface EFFECT
 {
-	public Float32 pushSample(Float32 sample);
+	public Float32 pushSample(Float32 sample, channel=0 /* only applicable on multichannel effects */);
-	public Float32 getMix();
+	public Float32 getMix(channel=0);
-	public __constructor__(sampleRate, /* plugin specific arguments */);
+	public __constructor__(sampleRate, channelCount /* only applicable on multichannel effects */, /* plugin specific arguments */);

+	/* This is up to the plugin developer only if the effect is a multi-channel one. */
+	public readonly Uint channelCount;

 	/* Functionality provided in the EFFECT class automatically, does not concern the plugin developer. */
-	public String name
+	public String name;
 	public readonly String fxid;
 	public readonly String type;
 	public readonly Boolean sink;